 — I wouldn’t say there are any specific features.
 It’s mostly all about fine facial qualities, a nice smile, and positive vibes.

-As I’ve said, stock photography is the reflection of everyday life.
-There are all kinds of people out there: with different body shapes and faces.
-And all narrow down to a specific task we are working on.
+As I’ve said, stock photography reflects everyday life.
+There are all kinds of people out there, with different body shapes and faces, but all of them are related to a specific task we are working on.

 Moose photo stock is always aimed at diversity.
 That’s why we’ve been working with lots of very different models of all ages and races.